-This verdant nine-piece bracelet boasts a forest of green.
+This nine-piece bracelet boasts a verdant forest of green vintage glass buttons.

 This sweet bracelet flaunts them all and also includes a hand-dyed vintage freshwater pearl and a century-old antique button.